AndreasG11/MAE224/Lab-2:-Pipe-Flow.md

 -  Successfully reduce drag in a novel, meaningful and verifiable way.
 If you succeed, please let your TA know so they can help you write a journal article.

 # Guidelines for the report
-All lab manuals are to be shared with or emailed to mae224lab(at)gmail.com Your report is expected to include:
+All Lab manuals are to be emailed to mae224lab@gmail.com as a PDF with group member last names, group number, and lab number in the filename.
+For example: Novoselov_Meehan_Huang_Group51_Lab1.PDF

+Your report is expected to include:
 ### Abstract (10%)
 - A short paragraph summarizing your work, including the task and the results.